 Should students or parents/carers be unhappy with any aspect of SEND provision they should contact the SENCo in the first instance to discuss the issues.
-The Assistant head teacher for Safeguarding and Inclusion may be contacted if the complaint is in regard to the SENCo.
+A relevant member of the Senior Leadership Team maybe contacted if the complaint is in regard to the SENCo.